Cloud installation guide

 create user postgres_ai_mon with password '<STRONG_RANDOM_PASSWORD>';

-grant pg_read_all_stats to postgres_ai_mon;
+grant pg_monitor to postgres_ai_mon;

--- On each database
+-- On each database to monitor (pg_monitor already covers reading statistics —

-grant usage on schema public to postgres_ai_mon;
+grant connect on database your_database to postgres_ai_mon;

 Step 3: Configure network access